Quansight-Labs/beni/README.md

 3. You want to use Conda to manage local development but you wanna release your package on PyPi.
 4. You want to generate an `environment.yml` for local development that will install as many of your Pypi dependencies through Conda as possible.

-Without this tool you have to manually keep your `environment.yml` up to date with all your `pyproject.toml` files, which is error prone and annoying!
+Without this tool you have to manually keep your `environment.yml` up to date with all your `pyproject.toml` files, which is error prone and time consuming.

 ## Unsolved issues